Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Results

-We now show the observed intensities conditioned by time of day for a sample dimension (Limit Order at Top) in Figure \ref{fig:exoTOD}.
+We now show the observed intensities conditioned by time of day for a sample dimension (Market Orders at Ask) in Figure \ref{fig:exoTOD}.
 We observe the common U-shape across all 12 dimensions.
-In Figure \ref{fig:kernelNorms}, we show the the norm of kernels.
-The x axis shows the excitor and y axis is the excitee.
-We also show a sample fitted kernel shape in Figure \ref{fig:kernelShape}.
+In Figure \ref{fig:kernelNorms}, we show the the norm of kernels $\boldsymbol{M}$, removing the time-of-day multiplier.
+The $x$ axis shows the excitor and $y$ axis is the excitee.
+We also show some sample fitted kernel shapes in Figure \ref{fig:kernelShape}.
 As we can see here in the translucent blue lines, the kernel shapes fitted over multiple days are stable across days.

+Since the number of excitation kernels in a 12D Hawkes Process are 12$^2$, in order to maintain model parsimony, we zero-out the effect of small cross-excitations such as Cancel Bid$_0$ $\rightarrow$ Limit Ask$_0$.
+We set the threshold to select kernels on the basis of their norms to 0.01 as it eliminates several cross-excitation terms to limit the number of kernels to 65.

 Note that these estimated kernels are estimated in a non-parametric manner and hence need to be further fitted on a parametric function.
-We choose between the power-law kernel and the exponential kernel to do the parametric fit by comparing the fit's Akaike Information Criteria (AIC).
+We choose between the power-law kernel : $\phi(t) = \alpha (1 + \gamma t)^{-\beta}$ and the exponential kernel : $\phi(t) = \alpha e^{-\beta t}$ to do the parametric fit by comparing the fit's Akaike Information Criteria (AIC).
 We see that the power-law kernel is selected 100\% of the time for this dataset.
 We show the fitted line in \ref{fig:kernelShape} in red.
 As we can see, the power law line fits the point estimates quite well.
 Indeed we see an average mean square fit error to be $\sim 10^{-3}$ .
 Another noteworthy aspect of the fitting results is the presence of inhibitory kernels.

+We make use of NASDAQ Level 2 data for the year 2019 (i.e. 12 months of data) for Apple Inc. which is a medium-tick stock (average spread is 1.7 ticks).
+In Appendix C, we also show some more results for other stock types like large-tick (Intel), small-tick (Tesla) and very small-tick (Amazon).